 How to Check, Change, and Add Oil to a Lawn Mower Engine

-To check the oil, begin by making sure your machine is on level ground.
+When checking the oil, make sure your machine is on level ground.
 Then extract the dipstick, wipe it with a clean rag, insert it back in, and check its reading.
-Just to be on the safe side, I do this twice (double-check).
-When you inspect the dipstick, you are checking not only for the level of the oil, but also how clean or dirty it is.
+Just to be on the safe side, do this a second time to confirm the reading.
+When you inspect the dipstick, you are checking not only for the level of the oil but also how clean or dirty it is.
 Your inspection could yield any of three possible results, each of which dictates a distinct course of action:

 - If the oil appears clean but the reading is low, add oil.

 - If the your lawn mower's oil appears dirty, however, you will have to take a different tack.
 If the reading is not low, go ahead and do your mowing.
-When done mowing (and after waiting several minutes to allow some cooling to occur), drain out the lawn mower's oil -- it will come out easily, since the engine is still rather warm at this point.
-Once the old oil has drained out, replace it with new oil.
+When done mowing (and after waiting several minutes to allow some cooling to occur), change the oil.
+Begin by draining out the old oil.
+It will come out easily, since the engine is still rather warm at this point.
+Replace the old oil with new oil.

-- If you have both dirty oil and a low reading, add a little oil before mowing, then follow the steps laid out in the prior paragraph.
-Sure, this way, you'll be draining out a bit of new oil along with the old, but wasting a little oil is far preferable to taking any chance that your lawn mower will run out of oil while you're mowing.
+- If you have both dirty oil and a low reading, add a little oil before mowing, then change the oil after mowing.
+True, you will be draining out a bit of new oil along with the old, but wasting a little oil is far preferable to taking any chance that your lawn mower will run out of oil while you are mowing.

-Filling the Engine With Oil: the Importance of Getting the Level Right
+Filling the Engine With Oil: Importance of Getting the Level Right

 You have to be very careful when filling an engine with oil, whether in the process of changing the oil altogether or simply adding oil.
 Unfortunately, getting the level wrong (whether it be too much or too little) can have seriously bad consequences.